Deadlines & Policies

 Early Disbursements: A continuing student with financial difficulties may request an early disbursement of financial aid funds.
 The disbursement will be made the first Tuesday after the first day of the semester.
 Refund checks usually are not realized until 10 days after the funds have been disbursed.
 To apply for early disbursement, please submit a Request for Early Disbursement of Funds.

-Undergraduate Students receiving Sierra Nevada College financial assistance (i.e., SNC Scholarships, SNC Grants, etc.) are required to be full-time students (12 credits per semester).
-Students who are less than full-time are eligible for reduced federal and state grants (i.e., Pell Grants, Direct Stafford Loans, etc.) and are generally not eligible for Sierra Nevada College aid.
+Undergraduate Students receiving Sierra Nevada University financial assistance (i.e., SNU Scholarships, SNU Grants, etc.) are required to be full-time students (12 credits per semester).
+Students who are less than full-time are eligible for reduced federal and state grants (i.e., Pell Grants, Direct Stafford Loans, etc.) and are generally not eligible for Sierra Nevada University aid.

 Graduate Students must be enrolled at least half time (3 graduate level degree credits) each semester to maintain eligibility.
 Please be aware that if you fall from full time (6 credits) to part time status, your financial aid will be reduced.